RekaVadasz/dog-name-finder/frontend/README.md

 # Dog Name Finder

-The goal of this React application is to collect common Hungarian dog names and create a structured database.
+The goal of this React application is to collect common Hungarian dog names and create a  database.
 This way users can search for names based on given characteristics such as gender, size, etc. or simply browse names.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).